 You’ve probably heard that COVID-19 is especially dangerous for overweight and obese people due to the viruses’ propensity for infecting fat cells.
 That should be a wakeup call for the parents of the nation’s growing population of overweight and obese children.

-Over the past 20 years, the diet parents and schools are serving kids has deteriorated to the point the majority of their energy is coming from ultra-processed foods.
+Consider that over the past 20 years, the diet parents and schools are serving kids has deteriorated to the point the majority of kids’ energy is coming from ultra-processed foods.

 Ultra-processed foods including sweetened breakfast cereals, pizzas, donuts, flavored potato chips, boxed mac-and-cheese, and so on.

 Unprocessed foods, on the other hand (fruits, vegetables, home-cooked meals, etc.) now constitute just 23.5% of children’s total energy intake.

 Interestingly, the Tufts’ study found no discrepancy in the diets of kids hailing from educated, high-income homes – they’re eating just as poorly as everyone else.
 “The lack of disparities based on parental education and family income indicates that ultra-processed foods are pervasive in children’s diets,” said Fang Fang Zhang (love that name!), a nutrition epidemiologist at Tufts’ Friedman School.

 There was some good news in the study: kids’ consumption of sugary soft drinks and processed fats and oils declined by nearly half.

 Unfortunately, the obesity in children leads smack into a lifetime of adult obesity – along with the endless health problems that come with it: heart disease, diabetes, susceptibility to viral attacks (COVID-19 just the latest example), and so on.